ImperialOctopus/worlds-to-follow/docs/01-guide/05-character.md

 ## Advancement

 Advancement is represented by _skill points_, which you can spend to increase your skill scores.

+The way that you gain skill points will depend on your world — consult your Arbiter for your world's rules.
+You might gain skill points slowly over time (some number per session, or per story arc), and you might be able to earn them in certain ways (e.g. exceptional role-playing).

-Each point increases one skill (e.g. Composure, Precision, Spirituality) by one.
+Skill points can be spent to increase a skill (e.g. Composure, Precision, Spirituality) by one.
 You cannot increase a score to _more than two points higher_ than the next-lowest skill in that category.
 For example, suppose your Hand skills are:

 | Skill      | Score |
 | ---------- | ----- |